loykoome/projects-/README.md

 Make sure to follow the coding standards and provide relevant tests.

 ## Web template
-For the machine learning deployment, this app uses HTML and CSS templates 'streamlit/'
+For the machine learning deployment, this app uses HTML and CSS templates @streamlit

  ## Contact